olive-robotics/bots_bento_icra24/docs/rulebook.md

 ###### 3.2.5 Zones

 We will have start/end zone in the middle and on the edge of arena.
-It will be several placement zones for pallets which robot has to bring them there.
-The receive the extra score points the pallets has to match the location id.
+It will be several placement zones for KLTs which robot has to bring them there.
+The receive the extra score points the KLTs has to match the location id.
 This zones will be marked with the red/white tape.

 ###### 3.2.6 Arena Layout

 The competition arena is a 5x6 meter clear space with barriers on its sides.
 It has designated starting and stacking areas.
-Standardized pallets are randomly scattered within the arena, each measuring 40x30 cm and labeled with localisation tags on top and sides indicatinguniqueids.
+Standardized KLTs are randomly scattered within the arena, each measuring 40x30 cm and labeled with localisation tags on top and sides indicatinguniqueids.

 Atfirsttheareaisclearandwithoutfurtherobstacles.Inthesecond challenge run, however, small obstacles with a size of up to 30x30x30cm are introduced into the area and must be avoided.